Jainam012/solidity-basics/README.md

 # Solidity Basics
 I learned the fundamentals of solidity and it's basics.
-I have showcased my project in this repository
+I have showcased the things i learned in this repository